-If the disposable immunoassay result is positive (refer to the instructions for use) then a second, more comprehensive, confirmation analysis will be required (i.e. despatch of sample to a UKAS accredited Company approved laboratory).
+If the disposable immunoassay result is positive then a second, more comprehensive, confirmation analysis will be required (i.e. despatch of sample to a UKAS accredited Company approved laboratory).

 During this time the individual will be suspended with pay awaiting the results.